 God has always said, “Remember the Sabbath day, to keep it holy” (Ex.
 20:8).
 He has never said, “Remember the first day (the pagan sun’s day) to keep it holy,” or authorized His Church or mankind to do this.
 Nor did He ever command or allow His people to keep numerous other pagan festivals and days of worship.
 He has always commanded against their observance, and the early New Testament Church kept God’s Holy Days for over four centuries—with its remnant still doing so today!

 Many pagan festivals, including Christmas (Saturnalia), Easter (the festival of Ishtar), Halloween, New Year’s, Valentine’s Day and worship on the day of the Sun, were observed throughout the Roman Empire long before Christ’s First Coming.
-The apostate false church simply adopted them into practice, and enforced them on all citizens in the empire through the vehicle of the civil government.
+During the reign of Roman Emperor Constantine, the apostate false system simply adopted them into practice, and enforced them on all citizens in the empire through the vehicle of the civil government.

-The most obvious ways that the little horn has “thought” to change—and counterfeit—God’s holy times and laws has been by replacing His Sabbath with the pagan sun’s day, thus altering His fourth great law (many speak of Sunday as their “sabbath”)—and by replacing His annual Holy Days with numerous pagan holidays practiced for centuries by the Romans and Greeks.
+Daniel 7:25 warns of a dominant false leader who will “think to change times and laws.”
+While this specific event is yet ahead, there have been forerunning types who have taken similar actions.
+The most obvious ways that “churchianity” has counterfeited God’s holy times and laws has been by replacing His Sabbath with the pagan sun’s day, thus altering His fourth great law (many speak of Sunday as their “sabbath”)—and by replacing His annual Holy Days with numerous pagan holidays practiced for centuries by the Romans and Greeks.

 God’s sacred calendar—generally referred to as the Hebrew calendar—has never been recognized by religionists, scientists, historians and educators as the way God intended to mark and measure time.
 The Jews did not invent this calendar or contrive it from imagination.
 Its principles go back to the first chapter of the Bible, where the sun and the moon were appointed “…for signs, and for seasons, and for days, and years” (Gen. 1:14).
 No other calendar harmonizes the solar and lunar cycles.
 Only the Hebrew calendar sanctioned by God does this!